RobbieHember/fcgadgets/README.md

 * Spatially explicit simulations of events based on annual probability of onset and spread

 ## HARDHAT
-The **hardhat** toolbox contains resources for representing effects of forest management on forest sector GHG balance.
+The <b>hardhat</b> toolbox contains resources for representing effects of forest management on forest sector GHG balance.
 ### nutrient_application.py
 The nutrient_application module contains functions that update annual nutrient status called by the cbrunner model and a function that schedules hypothetical nutrient applications (during the future period of simulation).
 * Representation of GHG balance responses to aerial applications of Urea